 Whether you are drizzling oil over a yummy salad of arugula and tomatoes, using oil for baking some healthy muffins or sautรฉing your favorite vegetables as a side dish โ the oil you use can make all the difference.

-So, all that to say, every oil has its purpose and choosing the right oil while keeping it good for you is a big part of recipe success.
+So, all that to say, every oil has its purpose, and choosing the right oil while keeping it good for you is a big part of recipe success.
 Read on to learn about the healthiest oils to cook with and when to use them.

-TIPS ON CHOOSING THE HEALTHIEST OIL TO COOK WITH
+TIPS ON CHOOSING THE RIGHT OIL

 Itโs best to figure out before you start making a recipe, the purpose of the oil you are using, and why a particular oil would be favored over another.
 Letโs take a look and break it all down.